Two-photon physics at future electron-positron colliders: Two-photon collisions at electron-positron colliders

 Small $q^2_i$ invariant mass of emitted photons means that the scattered leptons proceed undetected (so called no-tag events), but due to large cross-section of the process the no-tag events can be selected even without full final state recovery \cite{Abrams:1979xk}, using the requirements of the small total transverse momentum of the produced system and small value of its invariant mass ($W\ll 2E$).
 The gamma-gamma collisions tend to occur at the c.m.s. energies much less than the nominal collider energy, as can bee seen in Fig. \ref{gglum} (left).
 Nevertheless, the amount of collisions at rather high energies is also significant and can be used to study different aspects of the two-photon physics.

 Practically, one can tag two photon events by detection of one or both scattered electrons (single tag or double tag mode).
 Tagging allows one to suppress background significantly at the cost of steep reduction of available statistics.
 In this case the requirement of tagging the lepton(s) in a given energy and angular range means non-vanishing virtualities of photon mass and gives one the possibility to measure the $q_i^2$ dependence of the two-photon cross-section (\ref{budnevEq}).
+In this paper we suppose that scattered particles can be tagged in the luminosity monitor.
+A typical CEPC and FCC-ee acceptance down to 30 mrad is assumed.

 The two-photon processes were always very interesting for physicists due to the fascinating opportunity to study conversion of pure light to matter.
 In this paper we cover rather conservative and well-established topics of the two-photon physics, namely quarkonium spectroscopy, Higgs production, tau pair production and photon hadronic structure.
 All suggested measurements are aimed to improve significantly the precision of existing experiments and without any doubt are achievable under the planned characteristics of the future $e^+e^-$ colliders.
 The integrated luminosity for the gamma-gamma collisions above the $W^+W^-$ threshold (see Fig. \ref{gglum}, right) will be slightly less than 1 fb$^{-1}$ which is comparable to the total $e^+e^-$ luminosity recorded by the LEP2 experiments.